IRNAS/irnas-workflows-software/workflow-templates/zephyr/README.md

 7. Under **Repository permissions** find **Contents** and set access to "Read-only".
 8. Click _Generate token_ button at the bottom.

-Copy the generated token and create a new GitHub Actions secret named `GIT_CREDENTIALS` inside of your repository.
+9. Copy the generated token.
+10. Create a new github action secret named `GIT_CREDENTIALS` and paste the token.

 <!-- prettier-ignore -->
 > [!NOTE]